-Now a days, hammocks come in small compact cases and can be set up within seconds; that is, if you can find two adjacent trees that will cooperate.
+Nowadays, hammocks come in small compact cases and can be set up within seconds; that is if you can find two adjacent trees that will cooperate.
 So how to go about choosing the hammock of your siesta dreams?
-Well, to save you time on the ‘net, we have done the research for you.
-No need to scroll for hours through an online market place like Amazon or google until you go crazy.
-We would rather you set down the laptop and hit the relaxation station sooner than later.
+Well, to save you time and get you that much closer to relaxing, we have done the research for you.
+We have listed the top ten hammocks and explained why they are the best of the best on the market, so sit back and find a hammock to relax in with ease.

 - WISE OWL OUTFITTERS